mdfranz/cheetsheetz/ubuntu.md

 # Raspberry Pi Disk Setup

-For RPI (Jetson) that I use non-trivially I put the /var and /home partition on an external USB drive
+For RPI (or Jetson) that I use non-trivially I put the /var and /home partition on an external USB drive

 This is so whatever you are doing in your home directory or /var (for docker or LXC or whatever) doesn't hit the SD-Card.
+Reminder `blkid` allows you to see the LABELs.

 I usually stop `snapd` and `lxd` services  prior to rsyncing over